1. The Evolving Frontier: Why Clarity Beats Luck

 🧭 The “Third Country” Paradox

 I’ve seen dozens of travelers denied boarding because they misunderstood the definition of “Transit.”
 To use the 240-hour (10-day) Transit Without Visa (TWOV), you must be traveling from Country A to Country C via China (Country B).
-If you book a ticket from London to Shanghai and back to London, you are NOT transiting.
-You are visiting.
+If you book a ticket from London to Shanghai and back to London, you are NOT transiting — you are visiting.
 Even a layover in Hong Kong or Macau counts as a “third region,” but you must have the boarding pass to prove it.
 If your ticket is a simple round-trip, the airline will deny you entry at your departure gate.
+The rule clicks only after you’ve seen someone lose their seat over it.

 💡 The Invitation Letter Scrutiny

 For “Business M” visas, the era of the “generic template” is dead.
 Consular officers in 2026 now cross-reference the inviting company’s tax records and the specific job title of the person signing the letter.
-If the letter says “Consultation” but you are actually visiting a factory for quality control, that is a mismatch.
-My advice: Ensure your sponsor includes their direct mobile number and a detailed day-by-day itinerary of your meetings.
-A vague letter is the #1 cause for a “Request for More Info” which delays your trip by weeks.
+If the letter says “Consultation” but you’re actually visiting a factory for quality control, that’s a mismatch.
+My advice: ensure your sponsor includes their direct mobile number and a detailed day-by-day itinerary of your meetings.
+A vague letter is the #1 cause for a “Request for More Info,” which can delay your trip by weeks.
+The application rewards the kind of precision that feels tedious until it’s the only thing that works.

 3. A vs B: Choosing Your Entry Lane